 The VSEN pin is connected to the microprocessor CORE voltage.
-A CORE over-voltage condition is detected when the VSEN pin goes more than 15% above the programmed VID level.
+A CORE overvoltage condition is detected when the VSEN pin goes above 2.35V.

-The over-voltage condition is latched, disabling normal PWM operation, and causing PGOOD to go low.
+The overvoltage condition is latched, disabling normal PWM operation, and causing PGOOD to go low.
 The latch can only be reset by lowering and returning V{CC} high to initiate a POR and Soft-Start sequence.

-During a latched over-voltage, the PWM outputs will be driven either low or three state, depending upon the VSEN input.
-PWM outputs are driven low when the VSEN pin detects that the CORE voltage is 15% above the programmed VID level.
+During a latched overvoltage, the PWM outputs will be driven either low or three state, depending upon the VSEN input.
+PWM outputs are driven low when the VSEN pin detects that the CORE voltage is above 2.35V.
 This condition drives the PWM outputs low, resulting in the lower or synchronous rectifier MOSFETs to conduct and shunt the CORE voltage to ground to protect the load.

-If after this event, the CORE voltage falls below the overvoltage limit (plus some hysteresis), the PWM outputs will three state.
+If after this event, the CORE voltage falls below 1.7V, the PWM outputs will be three state.
 The HIP6601 family drivers pass the three state information along, and shuts off both upper and lower MOSFETs.
-This prevents "dumping" of the output capacitors back through the lower MOSFETS, avoiding a possibly destructive ringing of the capacitors and output inductors.
-If the conditions that caused the over-voltage still persist, the PWM outputs will be cycled between three state and V{CORE} clamped to ground, as a hysteretic shunt regulator.
+This prevents "dumping" of the output capacitors back through the lower MOSFETs, avoiding a possibly destructive ringing of the capacitors and output inductors.
+If the conditions that caused the overvoltage still persist, the PWM outputs will be cycled between three state and V{CORE} clamped to ground, as a hysteretic shunt regulator.